thebiggestcookie/pavt/README.md

 - Prompt tester with comparison to human-graded results
 - Product generator for creating sample products using LLMs

+## Recent Changes

+- A default user (username: admin, password: password) has been set for testing purposes.
+- The navigation menu has been updated to show all available features for admin users.

 ## Recommendations for Future Improvements

 1. **Database Integration**: Replace in-memory storage with a proper database system (e.g., PostgreSQL, MongoDB) for persistent data storage and improved scalability.